api-platform/docs/core/elasticsearch.md

 composer require elasticsearch/elasticsearch:^7.11
 ```

-Then, enable it inside the API Platform configuration:
+Then, enable it inside the API Platform configuration, using one of the configurations below:

+### Enabling Reading Support using Symfony

 ```yaml
 # api/config/packages/api_platform.yaml